uhuruqingcheng/DevelopingDataProducts_Project/index.md

 ---
+title: "Life Expectancy at Birth of Different Country"
+author: "Qingcheng"
+framework: io2012
+output: html_document
+hitheme: tomorrow
+job: null
+knit: slidify::knit2slides
+mode: selfcontained
+highlighter: highlight.js
-title       : Life Expectancy at Birth of Different Country subtitle    : Developing Data Products - Project - Shiny App author      : Qingcheng job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+subtitle: Developing Data Products - Project - Shiny App
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : []            # {mathjax, quiz, bootstrap}
-ext_widgets : {rCharts: [libraries/HighCharts]}
-mode        : selfcontained # {standalone, draft}
-knit        : slidify::knit2slides
+ext_widgets:
+  rCharts: libraries/HighCharts
+widgets: []

 ---

 ## Introduction and Motivation
 **Life Expectancy at Birth (LEB)** is the expected (in the statistical sense) number of years of life remaining at birth.
 There are great variations in life expectancy between different parts of the world, mostly caused by differences in